miekg/cf/README.md

 If a file has a top-level comment of the form: `# cffmt:no` the file will not be parsed and the original input will be outputted instead.

-If you have an `slist` in a contraint you can put `# cffmt:list-nl` above it if you want each item to be printed on a new line.
+If you have an `slist` in a contraint you can put `# cffmt:list` above it if you want each item to be printed on a new line.
-If a list has less then 10 items *and* at least one of these items is a comment, it will be printed as if `cffmt:list-nl` has been given.
+If a list has less then 10 items *and* at least one of these items is a comment, it will be printed as if `cffmt:list` has been given.

 If you have a "normal" looking CFEngine file that isn't parsed correctly, please open an issue with the _most_ _minimal_ CFEngine syntax that fails to parse.